 It is important to consider not just the property’s price, but also the building costs required.
 Getting quotes from builders before investing – if possible – is always a good idea.

+Investment opportunities disappear quickly, so funds need to be ready.
+It is imperative to understand your timeline and make sure that your finance solution fits with that.
+Including scope for snags along the way.
 A refurbishment bridging loan can cover issues with cost and timing, using resale or refinance as an exit strategy, and funds can arrive in your account in days.

 Private Bridging Finance

 The ability to convert a spacious house into individual dwellings, is an appealing alternative for landlords when buying unoccupied property.
 Buy-to-let refurbishment bridging finance could see funds in your account within days, rather than months.
 This means conversion works could start imminently.

 Government funding for refurbishing unused properties is available.
 Although it can be a lengthy process to obtain this funding, the benefits of refurbishing an older property can be significant.
 Whilst government refurbishment finance / funding can be time consuming and complicated, a refurbishment loan could be a fast alternative to take advantage of.
 Find out how MFS could help you renovate your next investment on our permitted and light development bridging loans page.

 By buying and developing unoccupied property, we can spare the green areas of land left in the UK and provide thousands of new homes.
 This will benefits not only property investors, but ease the negative effects of the housing crisis and boosts the economy.